Japan–Russia relations: Military relations

 The Russian Chief of General Staff, General Valery Gerasimov, visited Tokyo in mid-December 2017 to meet with his Japanese counterpart, Admiral Katsutoshi Kawano.
 He stated that there would be more than thirty joint military drills held by Russia and Japan in 2018.
 Russia's military chief, Gen. Valery Gerasimov, warned Defense Minister Itsunori Onodera in Tokyo that military exercises conducted by the United States around the Korean Peninsula will destabilize the region.
 Apparently with such exercises in mind, Gerasimov told Onodera at the outset of their talks, “Exercises in surrounding areas would increase tension and bring instability.”
 Onodera sought Russia's cooperation in dealing with North Korea's nuclear and missile provocations, saying Moscow has “big clout” with North Korea.
+In December 2024, the Financial Times reported that leaked Russian documents originally created in 2013 and 2014 outlined Russian military plans for attacks on Japan and South Korea in the event of a wider conflict.

+Public opinion

+Japanese public opinion of Russia

+According to February 2023 poll commissioned by the Cabinet Office, 94.7% of Japanese respondents "do not feel friendly" towards Russia, while only 5% do.
+According to a March 2026 poll by The Yomiuri Shimbun and the Japan Institute of International Affairs, 87% of Japanese think Russia poses a threat to Japan’s national security.

+Russian public opinion of Japan

+According to a May 2025 poll by the Levada Center, 41% of Russians have a favorable opinion of Japan, while 41% have an unfavorable opinion.
+This was down from 2009, when 78% had favorable opinions of Japan.